 Performed on the i-STAT analytes, with the exception of coagulation tests, each 6 months, using a manufacturer-approved calibration verification kit.
 The kit consists of 5 levels of test material that is tested in singlet.

 Manufacturer instructions are followed.
 Results should match insert values.
 Follow-up and corrective action is taken, as needed.
 Note: i-STAT cartridges are calibrated by the manufacturer.
 Calibration is 'controlled' by software upgrades issued by the manufacturer.
 Other on-site calibration options are not available.

-AVOX:
+AVOX Calibration Verification:

 Performed daily, weekly, and every 6 months.
 A linearity kit can also be used to verify calibration.
 Refer to AVOX procedure for details.
-Follow-up and corrective action is taken, as needed.

-HemoCue 201+ Hemoglobin (Birth Center - PUBS procedure):
+■ HemoCue 201+ Hemoglobin Calibration Verification:

-Performed on each new analyzer received and every 6 months using a manufacturer recommended linearity/calibration verification kit.
+Performed on each new analyzer received and every 6 months (rotating analyzer used for testing) using a manufacturer recommended linearity/calibration verification kit.
 The kit consists of 5 levels of test material that is tested in duplicate.
 Manufacturer instructions are followed.
 Results should fall within the limits of acceptability included in the package insert of the calibration verification material.
 Follow-up and corrective action is taken, as needed.

-3. i-STAT Thermal Probe Check
+iii. i-STAT Thermal Probe Check